 The first Crisis Intervention Team (CIT) training in the Lansing area was held in late November 2016.
 With outstanding support from the Lansing Police Department, Clinton-Eaton-Ingham Community Mental Health Authority, and other stakeholders including NAMI Lansing, the first 41 police officers from the Tri-county area received training.
-A second class is planned for April 2017.
+A second class was held in April 2017 and a third class of 40 is scheduled for June 2017.

 NAMI Homefront is a new NAMI Signature Program, a 6 session class for family and friends of veterans or service members with mental health conditions that may arise while they are serving our country.
 The class is designed for the unique needs of military families.
 Funding from the Capital Area United Way will help us launch this program in Lansing!